Leadership

 - [ ] Permissions reviewed (least privilege)

-Leaders also need to rationalize review.
-A useful heuristic: humans review decisions; machines review conformance.
-Use CI to enforce formatting, dependency policies, secrets scanning, and basic security checks (CodeQL, Snyk, Dependabot).
-Save senior engineer time for architecture, business logic, and failure modes.
-If your most expensive people are debating lint rules, your org is misallocating attention.
+Then fix the review model: humans review decisions; machines review conformance.
+CI should enforce formatting, dependency policy, secrets scanning, and baseline security checks (CodeQL, Snyk, Dependabot).
+Save senior attention for architecture, business logic, and failure modes.
+If your best engineers are spending time arguing about lint settings, you’re wasting the only scarce input you still have: judgment.

-5) Security and compliance: leading with “policy-as-product,” not fear
+5) Security and compliance: build paved paths, not panic buttons

-Table 2: Guardrails checklist for agentic engineering (what to implement before scaling autonomy)
+Table 2: Guardrails to put in place before scaling agent autonomy

 GuardrailWhat it preventsConcrete implementationOwner

-Branch protections + required reviewersUnreviewed agent changes to mainGitHub protected branches; CODEOWNERS; 2 approvals for high-risk reposEng platform
+Branch protections + required reviewersUnreviewed changes landing on mainGitHub protected branches; CODEOWNERS; stricter approvals for sensitive reposEng platform

-Secrets scanning + SBOMLeaked keys, vulnerable dependenciesSecret scanning; Dependabot; Snyk; generate SBOM via Syft/TrivySecurity
+Secrets scanning + SBOMLeaked keys and vulnerable dependenciesSecret scanning; Dependabot; Snyk; SBOM via Syft/TrivySecurity

 Key Takeaway